marciof/Eon/specification/specification.md

 ## Symbol

 An immutable case-sensitive name.
-It extends the *Text* prototype by restricting the characters that can be used.
+It extends the text prototype by restricting the characters that can be used.

 ### Examples